Armed Forces Day: Guatemala

 In Guatemala, Día del Ejército is celebrated on 30 June.
 It is remembered because in 1871 the Liberal Revolution or "Revolución Liberal", led by Miguel García Granados and Justo Rufino Barrios, and composed of personnel of the Guatemalan Army, marched on the streets of Guatemala City and captured the Presidential palace, putting an end to the Conservadora administration formerly headed by Rafael Carrera, marking the start of a new era in Guatemalan history.
 Parades are held in honor of the holiday in Guatemala City and in other major towns nationwide.

 Haiti

 In Haiti, Le Jour de La Battaille Des Vertieres is celebrated on 18 November in celebration of the victory of the indigenous slave African and Gens de couleur versus the European forces led by France with support from United States and Spain.

 Mexico

-Mexican Armed Forces Day (Spanish: Día de las Fuerzas Armadas Mexicanas) is celebrated on 19 February since 1950, in commemoration of the decree that created them in 1917.
+Mexican Armed Forces Day (Spanish: Día del Ejercito) is celebrated on 19 February since 1950, in commemoration of the decree that created them in 1917.